AbdullahMalik17/Agentic_AI/UV/Readme.md

 - `uv init --package name` - to make package
 - `uv init folder ` - to make the uv folder
 - `uv run file or sripts in toml ` - we write file name when it is uv for folder except package
-- `uv pip install` - to install anything
+- `uv pip install` - to install all depencies in TOML .
 - `uv add depencies` to add more installations
 - `uv publish` to public our project .